Pronunciation of 'Pseudopanax'

 English (United States)

-A genus of plants in the family Araliaceae, native to New Zealand, known for their ornamental foliage.
+A genus of plants in the family Araliaceae, native to New Zealand and nearby islands.